 Lawson compares Darwin’s model of evolution to Continue reading

 The Psychopath’s Bible: For the Extreme Individual, by Christopher S. Hyatt and Dr. Jack Willis

 New Falcon, 1561841749, 216 pp. (incl. appendices), 1994, 2000, 2003

 The Psychopath’s Bible opens with a disclaimer, and the next dozen or so pages continue this theme, warning the reader about the hazards of reading the terrible and horrifying material within, which is more than a little over the top for my taste, but entertaining nonetheless.
 It is primarily compiled of three ‘manuals’ and three appendices.
-Nicholas Tharcher summed up the basic theme of the book well in the Forward when he said: ‘In some ways this is a book of social philosophy; in other was it is a book of technique.
+Nicholas Tharcher sums up the basic theme of the book well in the forward when he says, “In some ways this is a book of social philosophy; in other was it is a book of technique.
 Which it is for you may depend more on your attitude than anything else.
 Continue reading

 The Illuminatus!
 Trilogy: The Eye in the Pyramid, The Golden Apple, Leviathan, by Robert Shea and Robert Anton Wilson

 Dell, 0440539811 816 p.